-- 2.10.
-"Reporting Period" means the two (2) year licensure period beginning on July 1 of a given year through June 30 two (2) years later which coincides with the licensee's renewal period. - 2.11.
-"West Virginia Pharmacists Association" (Association) means a statewide professional organization whose members are pharmacists duly licensed by the board. - 2.12.
-"West Virginia Society of Health System Pharmacists" means a statewide professional organization representing the interests of pharmacists duly licensed by the board who practice in hospitals, health maintenance organizations, long-term care facilities, home care, and other components of health care systems.
+2.10.
+"Reporting Period" means the two year licensure period beginning on July 1 of a given year through June 30 two years later which coincides with the licensee's renewal period.

+2.11.
+"West Virginia Pharmacists Association" (Association) means a statewide professional organization whose members are current or former pharmacists duly licensed by the board.

+2.12.
+"West Virginia Society of Health System Pharmacists" means a statewide professional organization representing the interests of current and former pharmacists duly licensed by the board who practice in hospitals, health maintenance organizations, long-term care facilities, home care, and other components of health care systems.